wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 == Changelog ==

+= 1.1.5 = Minor syntax fixes to readme.
 = 1.1.4 = Minor text corrections to readme.
 = 1.1.3 = Updated text in readme to offer a better product description.
 = 1.1.2 = Minor fix related to header format.